 Earning, Saving & Investing, Spending, Borrowing, and Protecting are the five principles of financial literacy.
 As you make financial decisions each day, you use one or more of the five building blocks for managing and growing your money.
 Financial literacy is achieved through financial education; hence, by understanding these principles, students gain the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial wellbeing.
 The Pennsylvania State University Financial Literacy program is here to assist you in achieving your financial goals.

-Among its many student services, Penn State financial & life skills center offers workshops, freshmen seminars, and webinars under the MoneyCounts: A Financial Literacy Series.
+Among its many student services, Penn State financial & life skills center offers workshops, first-year seminars, and webinars under the MoneyCounts: A Financial Literacy Series.
 The Center also offers personal one-on-one meetings with staff and/or student ambassadors who provide peer to peer financial education and resources.
-In addition to a financial literacy website that includes a wealth of financial information, the Center offers on-line self-study modules of 27 different topics, and a newly created mentoring program to connect alumni with students.
+In addition to a financial literacy website that includes a wealth of financial information, the Center offers on-line self-study modules of 28 different topics, and a newly created mentoring program to connect alumni with students.

 Financial Literacy Advisory Board